Banana Cream Cheesecake – Cheesecake Factory Copycat

 - Pour the cheesecake batter into the prepared crust.

-- Place the springform pan inside a larger pan and fill that pan with enough warm water to reach halfway up the sides of the springform pan that is covered in foil.
+- Place the springform pan inside a larger pan and fill the larger pan with enough warm water to reach halfway up the sides of the foil-covered springform pan.

-- Bake for 1 hour 30 minutes.
-The center should be set, but still jiggly.
+- Bake for 1 hour and 30 minutes.
+The center should be set but still jiggly.

-- After 30 minutes, crack the door of the oven and cool the cheesecake in the oven for another 30 minutes.
+- After 30 minutes, crack the oven door and cool the cheesecake in the oven for another 30 minutes.

 Bavarian Cream: